Eligible city of Manchester postcodes: M1, M2, M3, M4, M8, M9, M11, M12, M13, M14, M15, M16, M18, M19, M20, M21, M22, M23, M40, M90

 Where does the money go?

-The National Football Museum will be investing in a number of community programmes which aims to improve the self-confidence of those who participate through the sharing of football stories both social and historical.
+The National Football Museum will be investing in a number of community programmes aiming to improve the self-confidence of those who participate through the sharing of football stories both social and historical.
 Activities will be in line with the museum’s central ethos – “Making football the game of our lives”.

 Why do only city of Manchester residents get free entry?